 Although the CF Purchase Agreement provides that we may, in our discretion, from time to time after the date of this prospectus and during the term of the CF Purchase Agreement, direct CF to purchase our shares of Common Stock from us in one or more purchases under the CF Purchase Agreement, for a maximum aggregate purchase price of up to \$1,000,000,000, the CF Purchase Agreement is subject to a cap of 120,000,000 shares of Common Stock.
-Assuming all of the 120,000,000 shares remaining to be sold to CF were sold, per the terms of the CF Purchase Agreement, at a 2.0% discount to the last closing sale price of our shares of Common Stock as reported on NASDAQ on July 20, 2022, or \$1.77 per share (inclusive of such discount), we would not receive aggregate gross proceeds from the sale of such shares to CF equal to CF's \$1,000,000,000 total aggregate purchase commitment under the CF Purchase Agreement.
-However, because the market prices of our shares of Common Stock that we direct it to purchase under the CF Purchase Agreement, if any, also may fluctuate because they will be based on such fluctuating market prices of our shares of Common Stock, it is possible that we would need to issue and sell more than 120,000,000 shares of Common Stock to CF under the CF Purchase Agreement in order to receive aggregate gross proceeds equal to CF's \$1,000,000 shares of Common Stock to CF under the CF Purchase Agreement in
+Assuming all of the 120,000,000 shares remaining to be sold to CF were sold, per the terms of the CF Purchase Agreement, at a 2.0% discount to the last closing sale price of our shares of Common Stock as reported on NASDAQ on June 29, 2022, or \$2.50 per share (inclusive of such discount), we would not receive aggregate gross proceeds from the sale of such shares to CF equal to CF's \$1,000,000,000 total aggregate purchase commitment under the CF Purchase Agreement.
+However, because the market prices of our shares of Common Stock may fluctuate from time to time after the date of this prospectus and, as a result, the actual purchase prices to be paid by CF for our shares of Common Stock that we direct it to purchase under the CF Purchase Agreement, if any, also may fluctuate because they will be based on such fluctuating market prices of our shares of Common Stock, it is possible that we would need to issue and sell more than 120,000,000 shares of Common Stock to CF under the CF Purchase Agreement in order to receive aggregate gross proceeds equal to CF's \$1,000,000,000 total aggregate purchase commitment under the CF Purchase Agreement.